-2. The Hydraulic Power Supply Engine throttle is located on the driver's side of the semitrailer.
-The Engine Throttle controls the speed at which the engine operates (See Figure 3-13.)
+The Hydraulic Power Supply Engine throttle is located on the driver's side of the semitrailer.
+The Engine Throttle controls the speed at which the engine operates (See Figure 3-12.)
 It is a variable position control:

-HYDRAULIC POWER SUPPLY ENGINE THROTTL FULL OUT In this position, the engine throttle is fully open, letting it run at full speed.
+HYDRAULIC F YDRAULIC POWER SUPPLY ENGINE THROTTLE FULL OUT In this position, the engine throttle is fully open, letting it run at full speed.
 FULL IN In this position, the engine throttle is closed, letting the engine run at a slow idle.

-- 3. To start, pull the choke completely out and set the throttle to the MEDIUM IDLE position. - 4.
+- 3. To start, pull the throttle half way out. - 4.
 Turn the ignition key to the START position.
 The engine should crank and then start.